 - Unreliable BPM Counter – Despite the appeal of a BPM counter in practice it often won’t accurately read the BPM.

-The Behringer DX626 is a cheap 3 channel DJ mixer for beginners.
+The Behringer DX626 is a 3 channel DJ mixer for beginners that won’t break the bank.
 It does lack a lot of the modern bells and whistles but at its core, it is an effective mixer.